 Characteristics of a research question

 The characteristics of a research question play a pivotal role in shaping the direction and success of a research study.
-The inquiry not only guides the research process, but also ensures its effectiveness in addressing key issues within the field of study.
+The enquiry not only guides the research process, but also ensures its effectiveness in addressing key issues within the field of study.

 It should serve three key purposes: